Assyro AI

 • Non-destructive testing capability

-• Suitable for 100% inspection
+• Potential suitability for high-throughput inspection

-• Well-established validation protocols
+• Well-established validation approaches

 Limitations: